xuri/excelize-doc/en/variables.md

     ErrInvalidFormula = errors.New("formula not valid")
     // ErrAddVBAProject defined the error message on add the VBA project in
     // the workbook.
-    ErrAddVBAProject = errors.New("unsupported VBA project extension")
+    ErrAddVBAProject = errors.New("unsupported VBA project")
-    // ErrMaxRows defined the error message on receive a row number exceeds
+    // ErrMaxRows defined the error message on receive a row number exceeds maximum limit.
-    // maximum limit.
     ErrMaxRows = errors.New("row number exceeds maximum limit")
     // ErrMaxRowHeight defined the error message on receive an invalid row
     // height.